techgaun/awesome-programming-presentations/README.md

 This awesome list documents list of video presentations and conference talks that all programmers would benefit by watching.
 This list began when I started making habit of watching presentations and talks on weekly basis.

-If you are here with bad mood or want to watch fun ones to hear, you should [start here](#fun-to-watch).
+If you are here with bad mood, you should [start here](#fun-to-watch).

-If you need some inspiration, [start with this](https://www.youtube.com/watch?v=oioj24KQRvM) or listen to [this song](https://soundcloud.com/smixx/smixx-developers-feat-steve) :D
+If you need some inspiration, [start with this](https://www.youtube.com/watch?v=oioj24KQRvM) or listen to [this song](https://soundcloud.com/smixx/smixx-developers-feat-steve) :laughing:

 - [General](#general)
 - [Programming Languages](#programming-languages)